agoose77/jupyterlab-imarkdown/README.md

 ## Technical Details

 `jupyterlab-imarkdown` has to do some pretty unpleasant things in order to provide interactive Markdown.
-In particular, we implement our own `NotebookPanel.ContentFactory` in order to inject our own `XMarkdownCell`.
+In particular, we implement our own `NotebookPanel.ContentFactory` in order to inject our own `IMarkdownCell`.
 This custom class implements routines to detect when the Markdown cell has been rendered, keep track of special `eval-expr` DOM nodes, and update these DOM nodes with the result of kernel execution.

-The `jupyterlab-markup` plugin that is bundled with this

 ## Requirements